rpomponio/neuroHarmonize/README.rst

 Working with NIFTI Images
 -------------------------

-*This feature is currently in development*
+*This feature is currently in development.*

 Citations
 ---------